mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/gpsposition.rst

 .. code-block:: yaml

    tooltip: GPS-Position  # text to use as tooltip
-   label: true           # true/false to label button
+   label: true            # true/false to label button, default is true
    icon: gpsposition      # icon to display on button
    target: map            # Id of Map element to query
-   autoStart: false	 # true/false (default is false)
+   autoStart: false	  # true/false, default is false
-   refreshinterval: 5000 # refresh interval in ms
+   refreshinterval: 5000  # refresh interval in ms, default is 5000 ms

 Class, Widget & Style
 ======================